Industries

 The European Union’s new Directive is the latest in a series of measures designed to ensure consumers have accurate and transparent information about the environmental impact of the goods they purchase.

 This EU Directive will enforce stricter rules around product labeling and prohibit use of misleading environmental claims, often referred to as “greenwashing”.
-Businesses transacting in the EU will need to meet these regulations not only to avoid non-compliance penalties, but also to maintain a positive brand reputation in today’s increasingly sustainability-focused market.
+Businesses transacting in the EU will need to meet these regulations to achieve sustainability and ESG compliance, avoid penalties, and maintain a positive brand reputation in today’s increasingly sustainability-focused market.

 With the Directive having been approved by the EU, organizations must now take action to ensure they comply.
 This article unpacks the requirements, risks, and resolutions.